Set Up Mailgun

 13. Enter a description such as **Mailrith sending**, choose the role or permission level your Mailgun account requires for sending, and create the key.

 14. Copy the private API key immediately and store it safely.
-Use the private sending key in Mailrith, not a public validation key.
+In Mailrith, use the private sending key instead of a public validation key.

 15. Return to [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in Mailrith, click **Create Connection**, choose **Mailgun**, and enter the sending key, sending domain, API region, From name, From email, and workspace assignments.